dcordiercnrs/VIMS-IR_uncertainties/README.md

 # Material for VIMS-IR uncertainties estimations

+## About
+The material available here is a supplementary material related to the paper ``Photometric Uncertainties of Cassini VIMS-IR Instrument'' by Cordier, D., Seignovert, B., Le Mouélic, S. and Sotin, C.

 ## Requirements
 Basically, the programs, we make publicly available, require a recent `Python` version (3.x) and the very commonly used packages:
  - `Numpy`